Bajra Khichdi Recipe

 Rajasthani Bajra Khichdi (Bajre Ki Khichdi, Pearl Millet Porridge, Bajre Ka Khich) is a delicious savory porridge made using bajra (pearl millet), rice, and yellow moong lentil.

-This bajre ki khichdi is very nutritious, easy to make, and popularly made in the winter season.
+This one-pot bajre ki khichdi is easy to make and popular in the winter season, as it is very comforting and warming.

-The only time-consuming part to make this Bajra Khichdi is to remove the husk from the Bajra.
+The only time-consuming part of making this Bajra Khichdi is removing the husk from the Bajra.
 In earlier days, this process was done by crushing the bajra grains in a large mortar and pestle.
 Now, with the easy accessibility of mixers and grinders, this step has also become quick and easy.
+Moreover, the bajra grains sold at the supermarket these days are mostly dehusked.
+So if you get hold of them, you don’t have to worry about dehusking anymore.

-You can make bajra khichdi recipe in a traditional stovetop pressure cooker or in an instant pot.
+You can make the bajra khichdi recipe in a traditional stovetop pressure cooker or in an Instant Pot.
 I have given both methods in the post below.
 Choose the one that suits you the best.

-My recipe serves 4 and I made it in a 3-liter pressure cooker (or 6-qt instant pot).
-If you want to scale the recipe, then use a larger size pressure cooker or instant pot.
-The time of cooking will remain the same.
+My recipe serves 4, and I made it in a 3-liter pressure cooker (or a 3-qt Instant Pot).
+If you want to scale the recipe, then use a larger size pressure cooker or Instant Pot.
+The cooking time will remain the same.

-Here are some more khichdi recipes that you can try – Moong Dal Khichdi, Vegetable Oats Khichdi, Jau Moong Dal Khichdi, Moong Dal Daliya Khichdi, and Sabudana Khichdi.
+You can try some more khichdi recipes – Moong Dal Khichdi, Jau Moong Dal Khichdi, Vegetable Dalia Khichdi, and Sabudana Khichdi

 Ingredients

 Dal and Rice – You will need yellow moong dal (split and skinned yellow moong lentils) and white rice.
-You can replace yellow moong dak with green moong dal for a taste change.
+You can replace yellow moong dal with green moong dal to change the taste.

 Green Chillies – Adjust the chilies as per your taste.